evil-mad/WaterColorBlocks/README.md

 ##Current project status: Sneak Preview stage!
 We are gearing up for "official release," working on checks, balances, bug fixes, additional examples, and documentation.
-Additional eyes are welcome now, as we head towards official release, currently estimated at late December 2014 or early January 2015.
+Additional eyes are welcome now, as we head towards official release.

 You can download the examples [here](https://github.com/evil-mad/WaterColorBlocks/archive/master.zip) (a zip file).
 To use these examples, you will need to also download and launch a helper app (see below) that manages communication with the WaterColorBot.